 2020+ Reading Apprenticeship Today

 Our story continues to evolve with new leadership.
 Linda Friedrich, Director of Literacy at WestEd, is leading the Reading Apprenticeship team as we embark on new initiatives to further develop and disseminate services and build more literacy leaders in districts across the country.
 We work with 2000+ educators each year in all settings – large urban districts, small rural communities, suburban centers, and online.
 Our current and upcoming work includes: open-source text-based investigation modules for STEM teachers; formative assessment tools to enhance Reading Apprenticeship’s impact on curiosity and self-direction; and college STEM and writing courses.
-We also are working toward publishing a 3rd edition of our core text, Reading for Understanding, in 2022.
+We published a 3rd edition of our core text, Reading for Understanding, in 2023.